 - Redifining your motivation (Very similar post)

 - Defining fluency in order to achieve fluency!
 (Very similar post)

-- How to achieve a New year's resolution to learn a language: turn it into a mission (RANDOM - Very similar post)
+- How to prepare, record & upload a video entirely in a foreign language just after starting to learn it (RANDOM - Very similar post)